 The mighty falls result from the narrowing of the Waikato River as it gushes into Lake Taupō.

-Did you know this is one of New Zealand’s most photographed natural attractions?
+Did you know that this is one of New Zealand’s most photographed natural attractions?
+It’s also one of the best waterfalls in the country.
 It is out-of-this-world and is one of the best free things to do in Taupō.